 Adult Swim Assistance

-Adult swim assistance (i.e., swimming with the athlete) will be permitted for 6 & Under and challenged athletes only.
-Assisted athletes (other than physically challenged) will not be eligible for podium awards (i.e., 1st, 2nd, 3rd place in age group).
-For 6 & Under and challenged athletes, only one swimming adult will be permitted on the pool deck.
+Adult swim assistance (i.e., swimming with the athlete) will be permitted for athletes 3 through 6 and challenged athletes only.
+Only one swimming adult will be permitted on the pool deck.
 No accompanying (i.e., non-swimming) adults will be permitted on the pool deck.

 Bike helmets must be worn AND STRAPPED from the moment the bike is removed from its rack until it is put back in the rack.